michael-ifeanyichukwu/michael-ifeanyichukwu/README.md

 - Hi, michael-ifeanyichukwu here,
-- 👀 I Am a tech enthusiaste.
+- 👀 I Am a tech enthusiaste,
-- 🌱 I Am currently learning programming (c++, rust, MATLAB, tensorflow),
+- 🌱 I am currently learning programming (c++, rust, MATLAB, tensorflow),
 - 💞️ I am looking forward to collaborating with you on tech related researches and also programming projects.
+- 📫 you can reach me, on the following handles:
+- twitter @ifeany_obidike,
-- 📫 How to reach me, contact me on twitter @ifeany_obidike, instagram @themikeifeanyichukwu, I am looking forward to working with you :-).
+- instagram @themikeifeanyichukwu,
+  I am looking forward to working with you :-).

 <!---
 michael-ifeanyichukwu/michael-ifeanyichukwu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.